Low back pain that

 Common questions about low back pain treatment.

 Chronic patterns are harder to unwind than acute ones, but they’re not permanent.
-The longer a pattern has been present, the more compensation has built up — in your hips, glutes, and even your mid-back.
-Treatment takes longer, but the process is the same: identify what’s driving the pain, deactivate it, and restore function layer by layer.
+The longer a pattern has been present, the more compensation has built up, in your hips, glutes, and even your mid-back.
+Treatment takes longer, but the process is the same: identify what’s driving the pain, release it, and restore function layer by layer.
 Most chronic patients notice meaningful change within the first two to three visits.

-Most acupuncture for low back pain targets the local area — needles along the spine or in the low back muscles.
-That can help with general tension and pain relief.
-Acunatomy goes further by mapping the full referral pattern: your low back pain may be driven by trigger points in your glutes, hip flexors, or QL that no one has assessed.
-Combining acupuncture with precision dry needling means we’re treating the regulatory system and the muscular dysfunction together — not just one layer.
+Most acupuncture for low back pain focuses on the area that hurts.
+That can help with tension and short-term relief.
+Acunatomy goes further by finding where the pain is actually coming from.
+Your low back pain may be driven by muscles in your glutes or hips that no one has looked at.
+That’s how we get to resolution, not just relief.

 A typical treatment timeline.